 If you read the fine print, know that a short ingredient list is a good indicator of the quality of the chocolate, like with other gourmet candy.
 Fine chocolate should contain a maximum of five ingredients.
 Avoid additives such as palm oil, soy lecithin, milk, vanillin, artificial flavorings, or sugar substitutes.
 Notably, palm oil is frequently harvested unethically and unsustainably, leading to deforestation and loss of animal habitats.
 Poke around a bit.
 You won’t find palm oil in Moksha chocolate, ever.

 Moksha chocolate uses transparently sourced 100% organic ingredients in its CBD edibles and THC-free isolate chocolate candy in each version.
-Its white chocolate is actually vegan white chocolate.
+Our white chocolate is actually vegan white chocolate.
 Hundreds of hours in the making, this luxury white cannabis chocolate project evolved into our market-busting and beautifully presented coconut raspberry “inclusion bar”.
-Vegan chocolate, particularly vegan dark chocolate, is where we started in our bean to bar chocolate shop, and the hemp chocolate naturally followed as we saw the tremendous interest that we have in our local lifestyle market growing quickly everywhere.
+Then there's our vegan chocolate, particularly vegan dark chocolate, is where we started in our bean to bar chocolate shop, and the hemp chocolate naturally followed as we saw the tremendous interest that we have in our local lifestyle market growing quickly everywhere.

 Chocolate lovers know that fine chocolate requires less sugar to mask the weak flavor of cheap cacao.
 Check out the labels of the mainstream bars.
 You’ll also see we don’t load ours up with sweetener.
 We think the single-origin Criollo bean that we use deserves for its profile to be distinct and appreciated.
 Do you ever indulge a little too much because you are waiting for the flavor to really kick in?
 That doesn’t happen with Moksha.